just1ncannady/AlexaInSpace2022/_sources/lessons/01-04-stu-artemis-alexa.rst

 	<h3>Activity: Create Your Skill</h3>

 	<p>In this activity, you will build an Alexa skill based on an idea that you have come up with in your brainstorm.
 Since you may be new to programming or the Alexa App Inventor environment, there are some examples of code blocks below to help you as you create your own.
-When you are ready, open the <a href="https://alexa.appinventor.mit.edu/?a=1#6280354029633536">New Skill starter</a>.
+When you are ready, open the <a href="https://hourofai.appinventor.mit.edu/?repo=NewSkillStarter" target="_blank">New Skill starter</a>.
 The starter project has a skill (space helper) and intent (IntentHelpInSpace) already created for you.</p>

 .. tabbed:: alexa-tabgroup-1-4